AssetzSMECapital/progression-framework/frameworks/engineering/zBadge/databases.md

   content:
   - level: 1
     criteria:
     - "Aimed at using databases, not administrating databases.
-Is this the right approach?"
+Is this the right approach?
+Or could lvl 4 be for more admin'y things engineers still need to consider like table bloat"
     - "Database functions?
 Want to discourage - but occasionally they are acceptable?"
+    - "What about views, and materialized views?"
+    - "Connection management"
 ---

 Become a master of the database!